Schools

 Award-winning classrooms for neurodivergent children.
 Teachers documented measurable changes in regulation, focus and behaviour.
 The children did not change.
 The rooms did.

-Environmental Wellbeing Designer · Author · Keynote Speaker
+Environmental Wellbeing Designer · Author · 20 Years · Award Winning

 The variable nobody told you to check